kubernetes/website/docs/getting-started-guides/windows/index.md

 **Note:** Windows Server Containers on Kubernetes is a Beta feature in Kubernetes v1.9

 ## Build
 We recommend using the release binaries that can be found at [https://github.com/kubernetes/kubernetes/releases](https://github.com/kubernetes/kubernetes/releases).
+Look for the Node Binaries section by visiting the binary downloads link.

 If you wish to build the code yourself, please follow the next instructions: